scalacenter/scala-lang/teach.md

 ~~~

 > “Scala is a fantastic teaching language for illustrating solutions with
-> different tradeoffs between the least complex concepts that does the job,
+> different tradeoffs between the least complex concept that does the job,
 > that might have lower flexibility or is less performant, compared to other
 > solutions that may be more difficult to read and maintain.”
 >